wassname/repeng/docs/research_journal_mjc.md

     c=1.0, score=0.0, s=Final choice: No

     Reasoning: While telling a white lie—such as claiming to be sick when you were actually at a party—may seem like a simple way to avoid losing your job, it is ethically and professionally problematic.
 White lies, even if intended to avoid conflict or embarrassment, undermine trust and integrity

+Huh the logsigmoid one doesn't seem to need coherence loss almnost at all, and it can seemly handel lr=1e-2 !... or at least 7e-3

+- [ ] try with no coherence loss
+- [ ]

+hmm when I tried with rotate_u=True, it was unstable it would learn then the loss would shoot up even at like 1e-3.
+I don't think it was related to a too high lr

+let me try with rotate_v=False and u... oh it drifts even with only S... curious

+what about only additive s?

+and what about rotate_v?